pulp-platform/pulpissimo/README.md

 Now you are ready to debug!

-In gdb, load the program:
+In gdb, load the program into L2:

 ```
 (gdb) load